 Independent t-tests and ANOVA with post hoc comparisons were used to answer the exploratory (comparative) research questions.
 Multiple regression analyses, simple regression analyses, mediated multiple regression analyses were used to test the explanatory hypotheses.

 Findings indicated that Taiwanese kindergarten teachers' demographic characteristics (gender, marital status, age, educational level, and religious category), work profiles (working hours, salary satisfactory, total years of teaching experience), job stress, and self-efficacy, showed significant differences on the levels of burnout (Emotional Exhaustion, Depersonalization, and Personal Accomplishment).
 Another finding suggested that levels of burnout were significant contributors to the intention to leave.
 In addition, there was an inverse relationship between job stress and self-efficacy.

 The empowerment training for teaching should not only focus on theoretical preparation, but also pay much attention on individual's personality characteristics, included mental and physical factors.
 Moreover, the school systems should focus on strengthening teachers' self-efficacy.
 Let teachers participate in the decision making about school goals and structure; supply constant professional consultation and support; and go through informative feedback and regular evaluation sessions.

 Likewise, school systems should try to create stress-free working conditions and eliminate as much stress as possible.
 Then teachers would not doubt their capability and cope with the challenge of obstacles and failure.
 Overall, teachers will build a sustainable competitive advantage, and gain superior performance for future education.

 Cheng, Mao-Nan, "Job Stress, Self-Efficacy, Burnout and Intention to Leave Among Kindergarten Teachers in Taiwan" (2008).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 35.